ABOUT OUR PRESIDENT & CEO

 He has also been recognized by the state of Michigan, as well as the Detroit City Council and Mayor’s Office, for his contributions to Michigan’s cultural life, and in 2009 received a State Farm Insurance Company “Embrace Life” Award as the creator of Hands Together, Heart to Art.
 In 2009, 2011, 2013, and 2015, Brett was recognized as one of the 50 most influential people in Chicago theatre by New City News.
 In that bi-annual ranking, he was ranked second in 2015.
 In 2014, on behalf of the Auditorium, Batterson accepted the inaugural Fifth Star Award from Mayor Rahm Emanuel and the city of Chicago, which recognized the theatre’s artistic contributions to the city.
 In 2016, Orbert Davis’ Chicago Jazz Philharmonic honored Brett with their “Think Big” award for his work creating performance opportunities for the orchestra.
 Brett is an Antoinette Perry (Tony) Award Voter.

-Brett holds a B.A. from Augsburg College and an M.F.A. from Tulane University.
-He is married to author Veronica Randolph Batterson.
+Brett holds a B.A. from Augsburg University and an M.F.A. from Tulane University.
+He is married to author and photographer Veronica Randolph Batterson.
 They have two adult daughters.